proftwist/wordpress-plugins/mediafile-limiter/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings → Media
 4. Find the "File Size Limit" section
-5. Set the desired maximum size in bytes or 0 to disable the limit
+5. Set the desired maximum size in megabytes or 0 to disable the limit
 6. Save changes

 == Frequently Asked Questions ==

 = How do I set a file size limit? =

-Go to Settings → Media and in the "File Size Limit" section enter the desired size in bytes.
-For example, 1048576 bytes = 1 MB.
+Go to Settings → Media and in the "File Size Limit" section enter the desired size in megabytes.
+For example, 2 MB, 5.5 MB, etc.

 = What does the value 0 mean? =